pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas/keyword-support.md

 From https://json-schema.org/understanding-json-schema/reference/object.html#additional-properties:

-> The [`additionalProperties`](https://json-schema.org/understanding-json-schema/reference/object.html#additional-properties) keyword controls the handling of extra stuff, that is, properties whose names are not listed in the `properties` keyword or match any of the regular expressions in the `patternProperties` keyword.
-Additional properties are allowed by default.
+> The [`additionalProperties`](https://json-schema.org/understanding-json-schema/reference/object.html#additional-properties) keyword is used to control the handling of extra stuff, that is, properties whose names are not listed in the `properties` keyword or match any of the regular expressions in the `patternProperties` keyword.
+By default any additional properties are allowed.

 This last statement is what we should pay attention to - by default, additional properties are _allowed_.
 This is what allows the use case above to work.